 - Pantothenic Acid: 15% DV

 9. Porcini Mushrooms

 Porcini mushrooms (Boletus edulis) are one of the most popular sorts of mushrooms for culinary purposes.

-Taste wise, they have a deep and mild nutty flavor with an intense aroma.
+Taste-wise, they have a deep and mildly nutty flavor with an intense aroma.
 Porcinis can be either purchased fresh at markets or in dried form.

 Porcini mushrooms are also an attractive target for wild mushroom foragers, due to their easily identifiable features.

 Animal studies suggest that extracts of these mushrooms could potentially have a positive impact on markers of cardiovascular risk.
 For instance, repeated daily doses of the mushroom resulted in significant decreases in blood pressure, triglycerides, and an increase in HDL (22).